gvwilson/thirdbit/src/fiction/cloudherd/index.md

 but not until they had shown exactly where they had found the packet of letters.
 Pass word that they would strike camp at dawn, rain or no rain.
-Everyone who would march should get a good breakast—they wouldn't be stopping until nightfall.
+Everyone who could march should get a good breakast—they wouldn't be stopping until nightfall.
 The wounded who could stand would stay to look after those who couldn't.*

 *"Yes, honored."